ArcNLET-Py/ArcNLET-Py/docs/UserManual/loadestimation.rst

 the unique water body feature identification of -1.

-The Load Estimation Module uses the Transport Module output to simulate the mass input load of ammonium and nitrate entering the surface water body.
+The Load Estimation Module uses the Transport Module output to simulate the mass input load of ammonium, nitrate, and/or phosphare entering the surface water body.
 As a reminder, the Transport Module outputs include the mass concentration of each plume for each OSTDS.
 The Load Estimation Module also simulates the mass of ammonium and nitrate removed by adsorption, nitrification, and denitrification from the plumes originating from the OSTDS.
 Furthermore, the module has a mass output load estimation for each water body (indexed by FID) and plumes that do not intersect a